What is a watchlist in Proxyclick?

 By default, we apply a standard matching algorithm that is triggered if the visitor details are identical or similar enough to a record in one of your watchlists.

-Step 3: Add one or more records in the list.
+Step 3: Add one or more records to the list.
 The first and last names are mandatory fields.
 Other fields are optional.
 A picture can be useful if you want to compare it with the picture taken by the Kiosk app

 Once your records have been added, it is easy to edit (or delete) them at any time.